 REALTORS® are required to complete ethics training of not less than 2 hours, 30 minutes of instructional time.
 The training must meet specific learning objectives and criteria established by the National Association of REALTORS®.

-Training may be completed through local REALTOR® associations or through another method, such as home study, correspondence, classroom courses, or online courses.
-Read the consequences for failing to complete Code of Ethics training
+Training may be completed through NAR’s online courses or through another method, such as online or classroom courses via local/state associations.
+Read the consequences for failing to complete Code of Ethics training.

 Listed below is a list of courses that have been approved and accepted by all of the boards and the State Association that meet your NAR Mandatory Ethics Training.
 We will continue to add classes to this list as they become available.